arshnoork-101/DesignAndLogicWorks/README.md

 # DesignAndLogicWorks
-Created pseudocode and flowcharts to optimize logic of various applications.
+Created pseudocode and flowcharts to optimize logic of various applications under APS145.